-Die tweede aflewering van Mentzel se verhale oor die lewe in die Kaap dek ‘n wye verskeidenheid aspekte, van die inkomstes wat tot die Kaapse regering se beskikking was, tot die daaglikse lewe van die burgers, publieke veilings en hoe slawe hanteer is.
-Hy verduidelik in detail hoe permitte vir die verkoop van Kaapse wyn en brandewyn asook die voorsiening van vleis en ander noodsaaklike artikels aan die regering op veilings verkoop is.
+Die tweede aflewering van Mentzel se verhale oor die lewe in die Kaap dek ‘n wye verskeidenheid aspekte, van die inkomstes wat tot die Kaapse regering se beskikking is, tot die daaglikse lewe van die burgers, publieke veilings en hoe slawe hanteer is.
+Hy verduidelik in detail hoe permitte vir die verkoop van Kaapse wyn en brandewyn asook die voorsiening van vleis en ander noodsaaklike artikels op veilings aan die regering verkoop is.
 Hy beskryf verder die sosiale lewe van die verskillende klasse – van die formele bankette van die hoër klasse tot die dans-en-drink partytjies wat deur die gewone burgers gereël is.
-Mentzel gesels en ontmoet alle strata van mense aan die Kaap: boere, burgers en amptenare, laer sowel as hoër klasse.
+Mentzel gesels met en ontmoet mense uit alle lae van die bevolking aan die Kaap: boere, burgers en amptenare, laer sowel as hoër klasse.
 Sy geaardheid is van so ‘n aard dat hy maklik vriende maak.
 In sy kommentaar oor die manier waarop slawe hanteer word, beskryf hy in detail hoe straf toegedien word en hoe teregstellings plaasvind.

 104 Description of the Cape